MicrosoftDocs/visualstudio-docs/docs/python/learn-django-in-visual-studio-step-06-polls-django-web-project-template.md

 ### Question: what does the Django Migrate command do?

 Answer: the **Django Migrate** command specifically runs the `manage.py migrate` command, which runs any scripts in the `app/migrations` folder that haven't been run previously.
-In this case, the command runs rhe `0001_initial.py` script in that folder to set up the necessary schema in the database.
+In this case, the command runs the `0001_initial.py` script in that folder to set up the necessary schema in the database.

-The migration script itself was created by the `manage.py makemigrations` command, which scans the app's `models.py` file, compares it to the current state of the database, and then generates the necessary scripts to migrate the database schema to match the current models.
+The migration script itself is created by the `manage.py makemigrations` command, which scans the app's `models.py` file, compares it to the current state of the database, and then generates the necessary scripts to migrate the database schema to match the current models.
 This feature of Django is very powerful as you update and modify your models over time.
-By generating and running migrations, you keep the models and the database in sync with very little difficulty.
+By generating and running migrations, you keep the models and the database in sync with little difficulty.

 You work with a migration in step 6-3 later in this article.